 The Charles County Arts Alliance has sponsored our Arts Scholarship Program for many years.
 We currently award a $1000 CCAA Arts Scholarship to a highly qualified and talented graduate at each of our county high schools to pursue an arts-related major at a four-year college or university, leading to a career in the arts.
 It is a competitive program based on submission of a CCAA Arts Scholarship Application, review by our Scholarship Committee, and final approval by the CCAA Board of Directors.
 We work closely with the Charles County Public Schools to implement this program, and our CCAA Board members publicly present these scholarships at the annual Award Ceremonies at each school taking place in the late spring timeframe.

-Charles County Arts Alliance Awards Arts Scholarships
+Charles County Arts Alliance Awards Arts Scholarships for 2018

 Seven Students Receive $1000 Awards